mkolakowski/mkolakowski.github.io/_posts/2024-11-15-Script-Breakdown-Automated-Docker-Volume-Backup-Script.md

 done
 ```

-### Remote Upload
+## Remote Upload
-- rclone copy: Uploads the backup files from the local backup root directory to the defined remote location.
+- Rclone copy: Uploads the backup files from the local backup root directory to the defined remote location.
 - Logs the completion of the upload process.
 ```
 rclone copy --stats-one-line $BACKUP_ROOT $REMOTE_ROOT
 echo "Upload Completed"
 ```

-### Key Features
+## Key Features
 1. Volume Filtering:
-   - Only backs up volumes within the DOCKER_VOLUMES directory.
+   - Only backs up volumes within the `DOCKER_VOLUMES` directory.
 2. Data Consistency:
    - Containers are stopped before their volumes are backed up.
 3. Automated Upload:
    - Uses rclone to securely transfer backups to a remote storage location.

-## Usage
+# Usage
 - Place this script on the host server.
-- Modify the variables (DOCKER_VOLUMES, BACKUP_ROOT, REMOTE_ROOT) to match your environment.
+- Modify the variables (`DOCKER_VOLUMES`, `BACKUP_ROOT`, `REMOTE_ROOT`) to match your environment.
 - Ensure zip and rclone are installed and configured.
 - Run the script with appropriate permissions:
 ```
 ./backup_script.sh
 ```

-## Requirements
+# Requirements
 - Docker CLI
-- zip utility
+- Zip utility
-- rclone configured for the desired remote storage
+- Rclone configured for the desired remote storage

-## Final Thoughts
+# Final Thoughts
 I hope that this detailed breakdown should help the reader understand each step of the script and its purpose.

 # Complete Script